Christmas in Nepal – Celebration 2024/2025

 Christmas 2024/2025

 But during this time for Christmas in Nepal, we must celebrate the festival cautiously.
-Thanks to invention and technology there have been many virtual ways of celebrating festivals.
-Video conferences with the family will keep you close to your near once during this festive season.
-Also, there are many online stores that provide a safe delivery system.
-You can send gifts and food via online stores to your family or friends.
+Thanks to invention and technology, there have been many virtual ways of celebrating festivals.
+Video conferences with the family will keep you close to your home once during this festive season.
+Also, many online stores provide a safe delivery system.
+You can send gifts and food to your family or friends via online stores.

 Things to do during Christmas in Nepal